scgbern/scgpico/content/teaching/archive/sde/index.md

 #Description
 [![/download/oorp/pictures/oorp.jpg](%assets_url%/download/oorp/pictures/oorp.jpg)](http://scg.unibe.ch/download/oorp)
 [![/download/pharobyexample/pbe.jpg](%assets_url%/download/pharobyexample/pbe.jpg)](http://PharoByExample.org)
 Real software systems continuously evolve over time.
-Staticallyâtyped programming languages, however, provide few mechanisms to enable software evolution.
-In this course we will explore mechanisms and techniques provided by dynamic programming languages, in particular Smalltalk, which facilitate both runâtime change, and longâterm evolution.
+Statically-typed programming languages, however, provide few mechanisms to enable software evolution.
+In this course we will explore mechanisms and techniques provided by dynamic programming languages, in particular Smalltalk, which facilitate both run-time change, and long-term evolution.
 We will also explore techniques used to analyze static models of software as well as running systems to support program comprehension, refactoring and reengineering.
-The course is based partly on two openâsource textbooks: [Pharo by Example](http://PharoByExample.org), and [Object-Oriented Reengineering Patterns](%assets_url%/download/oorp/).
+The course is based partly on two open-source textbooks: [Pharo by Example](http://PharoByExample.org), and [Object-Oriented Reengineering Patterns](%assets_url%/download/oorp/).

 #Learning Outcomes
 After the successful completion of this course, you will: